Badger Class

 Ideas for this half term….

-- Science – Write a biography of the life of Sir Isaac Newton.
+- History/English – Write a news report of the ’12 Labours of Hercules’.

 Spelling